 how to make cruffins, a visual guide:

-These flaky breakfast buns are croissant muffins (cruffins) made out of a buttery brioche dough and rolled up with chai spiced sugar.
+These flaky cruffins (croissant muffins) are made out of a buttery brioche dough and rolled up with chai spiced sugar.
 Then they’re tossed in even more spiced sugar when hot!

 - Prep Time: 1 hour 5 minutes